-Responsible for the oversight of all staff, programing, and development.
-Serve as lead counsel and investigate and litigate postconviction and state and federal habeas cases for individuals claiming innocence of the crimes for which they were convicted.
-Responsible for the exonerations of six wrongfully convicted individuals following successful litigation and the release of two others through clemency and resentencing proceedings.
-Participated in efforts leading to the commutation of Missouri death sentence in 2015 and the stay of execution and appointment of a board of inquiry into an additional Missouri death penalty case in 2017.
+- identification procedures, requiring recording of custodial interrogations, regulating the use of jailhouse informants, and allowing defendants to access DNA testing post-conviction.
+Worked with law enforcement to implement internal policies reforming the use of eyewitness identification procedures on local and state levels. - Significant litigation achievements: Responsible for the exonerations of nine wrongfully convicted individuals following successful litigation and the release of five others through clemency, probation, resentencing or pre-trial proceedings.
 Draft amicus briefs on behalf of the Innocence Network.

-Notable cases include: Strickland v.
-State, Case No. 16CR79000361 (Jackson Co.
-16th Circuit 2021) (Finding the defendant actually innocent under a new law permitting prosecutors to file a motion to vacate a judgement); Jimerson v.
+Notable cases include: Ex rel Lamar Johnson, 2222CC09375 (St. Louis Cir.
+Ct.
+2023) (Overturning conviction on the basis of actual innocence after prosecutor filed a motion to vacate the conviction under new law passed for Mr. Johnson.); State v.
+Strickland, Case No. 16CR79000361 (Jackson Co.
+Cir.
+Ct.
+2021) (The first case in Missouri to overturn a conviction on the basis of innocence after prosecutor filed a motion to vacate; Jimerson v.
 Payne, 957 F.3d 916 (8th Cir.
 2020) (Affirming reversal of convictions on basis of a Youngblood violation); Coones v.
 Kansas, Case No. 2019 CV 727 (Wyandotte Co.
 Dist.
 Ct.)
 (The first case involving a conviction integrity unit in the state of Kansas resulting in a reversal of conviction based upon new evidence of innocence and state misconduct.); Ex rel Kidd v.
 Korneman, Case No. 18DK-CC00017 (Dekalb Co.
 Cir.
 Ct.)
 (Finding actual innocence is a claim for relief in Missouri and overturning conviction on that basis.).